ebshimizu/5e-monster-maker/README.md

 This project is written in Vue with Quasar and uses npm as its package manager.
 I'm pretty sure it'd work with yarn as well.

-Clone the repository and install the [Quasar cli](https://quasar.dev/start/quasar-cli) with `npm install --location=global @quasar/cli`.
-After that, run `npm install`.
+Clone the repository and install the [Quasar cli](https://quasar.dev/start/quasar-cli) with `npm install @quasar/cli  --save-dev`.
+After that, run `npm clean-install`.
 The development server can then be started with `quasar dev`.

 ### Translations